- Green energy or renewable energy goals are close to being met globally

 This tiny, Central American country has kick-started the new decade with a bang.
 In the first few days of 2020, renewable energy accounted for around 81% of total electricity generated.
 Check out Nicaragua’s energy mix below:

 One of the main reasons Nicaragua introduced renewables to its energy mix was to increase general access to electricity.
-As a result, the country finished 2019 with a coverage of 97.16%, benefitting more than 3.4 million Nicaraguans
+As a result, the country finished 2019 with a coverage of 97.16%, benefitting more than 3.4 million Nicaraguans.

-Nicaragua’s state-owned electric power company Enatrel, announced plans for the implementation of 12 programs to further increase renewable energy across the country – backed by an investment of $348.4 million.
+Nicaragua’s state-owned electric power company Enatrel, announced plans for the implementation of 12 programs to further increase renewable energy across the country – backed by an investment of $348.4m.
 These programs include renewable energy generation, rural electrification, introduction of more solar panels, obsolete network rehabilitation, and a broadband installation program.

 8. Sweden